Pay TV Satellite Dishes and Antennas Policy

 - The service provider complies with the terms of the Agreement.

-Companies wishing to establish an Access Agreement with FACS can write to Legal Services at FACS , Locked Bag 4001 Ashfield BC 1800.
+Companies wishing to establish an Access Agreement with DCJ can write to Legal Services at DCJ , Locked Bag 4001 Ashfield BC 1800.

 Some buildings are recognised as having special heritage value or are heritage listed.